pm489/bikes/README.md

-# bikes
+# Bikes
-Starting it up:

-The project contains two aspects:
+This is an app that will let you find the nearest boris bike dock to a start location and a destination location.
+This is a london centric app as thats where the boris bikes live!

+## Running the project

+The project has to parts to it, the client and the server.
+The server is an node application that servers up a custom rest endpoint.

+###Starting:

+Before running the app you need to have [node](https://nodejs.org/) and [npm](https://www.npmjs.com/).
+You will also need [bower](http://bower.io/)

-Server:
+* Server:

-This contains a rest api needed by the web page.
-To start this up: cd /server npm install
+'''
+  cd /server
+  npm install
+'''

-Web page
+* Web page

   cd app/
   bower install

 then to get it running

   cd server
   node app.js

 should be up and running locally.